imranbarbhuiya/pagination.djs/readme.md

 ### Other send options

-By default [render()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#render) will reply to the interaction.
-But if the interaction is already replied or deferred then it'll [editReply()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#render) instead.
+By default [render()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#render) will [reply()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#reply) to the interaction.
+But if the interaction is already replied or deferred then it'll [editReply()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#editReply) instead.
 You can change the behavior farther more with the other send methods available.
-Available in built-in methods are:
+Available built-in methods are:

 - [reply()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#reply) reply to the interaction
 - [followUp()](https://imranbarbhuiya.github.io/pagination.djs/classes/Pagination.html#followUp) send followUp reply to the interaction